JoachimGoebgen/LEDStripLamp/README.md

 # LEDStripLamp
-Controlling a multi-sided lamp built with a WS281x-strip and a NodeMCU ESP32 Arduino via a matrix-keypad through MQTT.
+Controlling a multi-sided lamp built with a WS281x-strip and a NodeMCU ESP32 Arduino through MQTT.
 Feel free to take this as a basis for your own project with LED-strips that shall be controlled via MQTT and a keypad.

-This project consists of three parts:
+This project consists of two parts:
-- A Raspberry PI (or comparable micro-PC) to run the MQTT-server and the control-server for the lamp.
-- A WS281x-strip wrapped around a frame, controlled by a NodeMCU ESP32 Arduino.
+- The lamp which is a WS281x-strip wrapped around a frame, controlled by a NodeMCU ESP32 Arduino.
-- An optional 16-key-matrix-keypad connected to an ESP8266-Arduino for a comfortable way to load pre-defined settings.
+- An optional 16-key matrix-keypad connected to an ESP8266-Arduino for a comfortable way to load pre-defined settings (you can of course control it with any piece of software which is able to send MQTT-messages).

 ![Lamp](https://i.imgur.com/BPRM2Qz.jpg)

 # Installation
-This section provides short setup instructions only to get the three parts of the system up and running.
-This is not a full step-by-step project-guide.
+This section provides short setup instructions only to get the all the software parts up and running.
+This is neither a full step-by-step guide, nor includes the hardware stuff (building the lamp, wiring, ...).

 ## Install basic software
-- On your Raspberry PI, install and run an MQTT-broker and install Node.js with npm.
+- If not already existing, (set up an MQTT-server](https://lmgtfy.com/?q=how+to+set+up+mqtt+server) somewhere on your network or use a public one.
-- On your working station, install the Arduino IDE.
+- Install the Arduino IDE on your working station.
-- On both your PI and your working station, clone this repo: ```git clone https://github.com/JoachimGoebgen/LEDStripLamp/```
+- Clone this repo: ```git clone https://github.com/JoachimGoebgen/LEDStripLamp/```
-- On both your PI and your working station, configure your connection_conf.h as described below.
+- Configure your connection_conf.h as described below.

-## Configure connection_conf.h
+### Configure connection_conf.h
 This header-file is used as config for your sensible information like your WiFi-password.
-Just create it in ```/LEDStripLamp/connection_conf.h``` and add the following lines:
+Just rename the example-file to ```connection_conf.h``` and edit it or copy the following lines:
 ```
-#define DEBUG // the Arduino and the control-server print debug-statement if this flag is set
+#define DEBUG // the Arduino prints debug-statements to the Serial-output if this flag is set
 #define CLIENT_NAME   "some name"
 #define WIFI_SSID   "your wifi name"
 #define WIFI_KEY    "your wifi key"
 #define MQTT_SRV_IP   "the IP your MQTT-server is running on"
 #define MQTT_SRV_PORT   1833 //default
+#define BRIGHTNESS_STEP_PERC	0.1
 #define MQTT_COLOR_TOPIC    "some topic like /SmartHome/LEDStripLamp/color"
 #define MQTT_SETTINGS_TOPIC   "some topic like /SmartHome/LEDStripLamp/settings"
 #define MQTT_BRIGHTNESS_TOPIC   "some topic like /SmartHome/LEDStripLamp/brightness"